anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Key pairs associated with examples

-The following voucher request has been produced using the IDevID public (certificate) and private key.
+The following voucher request has been produced using the IDevID {{IDevID}} public (certificate) and private key.
 They are included so that other developers can match the same output.

 The private RSA key: